 I found it a little sad.
 Was this just a slow day?
 When the shop was added in 1941, business was booming with travelers and tourists.
 Even in 2012, they were selling 500-600 gallons of pea soup a day.

 The place was sadly quiet.
 I wondered about the metal equipment.
 Was that for making pea soup?
-And why didn't I at least buy a Pea Soup Mix, after I took the photo?
+And why didn't I at least buy a bag of Pea Soup Mix, after I took the photo?

 Before heading outside, I studied a framed photograph with an aerial view.
 It showed the property in 1942, before Hwy 101 expanded and some buildings were removed.